TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 ## Docker Compose

-[Docker Compose](https://docs.docker.com/compose/) is a tool built into the docker ecosystem for orchestrating containers.
+[Docker Compose](https://docs.docker.com/compose/) is a tool built into the Docker ecosystem for orchestrating containers.
 We recommend using it for local development, as running your services this way has comparatively little overhead.
 However it doesn't allow for some more advanced features like automatically replicating and distributing services across different machines out of the box.